rvcgit/dzen2bar/README.md

-# dzen2 config with info piped from conkys and used rofi for menu
+# dzen2 config with conkys for info and rofi for menu
 * bar location and length auto set w.r.t your screen [uses xrandr]
 * edit in respective scripts / binaries to suit location
 # Dependencies: